 While they may not offer as much protection as their high-calf cousins, if you’re searching for a way to keep rocks and debris out of your shoes, this is a great way to go.

 - Only slightly water resistant

 - Does not protect upper calves

-These gaiters fall easily into the high calf category of sizes, and easily protect both your feet and lower leg area.
+These gaiters fall easily into the high calf category of sizes and ride around the knees.
+They easily protect both your feet and lower leg area.